tjko/brickpico/README.md

 * Controls up to 8 to 16 separete channels (LED group)
 * Adjustable output brightness (via PWM)
 * Adjustable output voltage 5V or 3.3V
+* Programmable PWM frequency from 10 to 100000 Hz
 * Connectors for common Lego light kits (Light My Bricks, etc.)
 * OLED display module support (128x64 or 128x128)
 * OS Independent, no drivers or software needed.
 * Configuration stored on the device itself (in the flash memory).
 * SCPI "like" programming interface (see [Command Reference](commands.md))
 * WiFi support if opting to mount Pico W on the board.
 This turns fanpico to "IoT" device with basic web interface.
+* MQTT support for sending status and to receive commands.

 ### Interfaces